dwarvesf/playground/Engineering/Mobile/Stateless and Stateful Widgets in Flutter.md

 ---
-tags: engineering/mobile, flutter, stateless, statefull
+tags: engineering/mobile, flutter, stateless, stateful
 author: Nguyen Tran Khanh
-date: 2022-12-09
+date: 2022-09-12
 ---

 ## State
 > State: The State is the information that can be read synchronously when the widget is built and might change during the lifetime of the widget.

 State is something that can change within a widget.
 For example, let’s say we have a like button.
 The button can either be filled in, or not filled in depending on whether it has been clicked.
 That’s a state right there.
 The state of that button can either be filled in or not filled in.
 If a widget is constant and does not change no matter what is done, then it does not have a State.